saswata4/Portfolio/README.md

 **Projects**
 1. **Master's Dissertation**
-   -Title: Fabrication of an eggshell membrane reinforced composite adhesive bioink with anti-bacterial and wound healing properties
+   - Title: Fabrication of an eggshell membrane reinforced composite adhesive bioink with anti-bacterial and wound healing properties
-   -Objectives: Bioink fabrication, physicochemical and mechanical characterization, in vitro assays for cytocompatibility, wound healing and antibacterial studies, ex vivo models to study tissue adhesion
+   - Objectives: Bioink fabrication, physicochemical and mechanical characterization, in vitro assays for cytocompatibility, wound healing and antibacterial studies, ex vivo models to study tissue adhesion
-   -Outcomes:
+   - Outcomes: